 Recreational marijuana became legal in Oregon on July 1, 2015, and legal marijuana retail shops opened their doors on Oct.
 1 of the same year, nearly one year after voters approved a ballot initiative.
 Adults (21 and over) are permitted to grow up to 4 plants on their property, possess up to 8 ounces of marijuana in their homes, and up to one ounce on their person.
 The Oregon Liquor Control Commission License accepts applications for recreational marijuana licenses.

 Voters in Washington approved a ballot initiative legalizing the recreational use of marijuana in 2012, and recreational sales to adults 21 and older (at existing medical marijuana dispensaries) began on July 8, 2014.
 Unlike laws in other states that have legalized the recreational use of the herb, Washington strictly prohibits the personal cultivation of marijuana, which is still a felony in the state.

 Washington grants a limited number of licenses for legal marijuana businesses.
 Visit the Web portal for the Washington State Liquor and Cannabis Board to learn more about eligibility, procedures, and other details.

 Highlights of Washington's regulations include:

-As you can see, laws relating to recreational marijuana are fluid and are subject to changes each election cycle.
+As you can see, laws relating to recreational marijuana are fluid and subject to change each election cycle.
 This often results in a tricky regulatory environment for marijuana-related businesses, especially considering the ever-present risk of violating federal laws.
-You can stay ahead of the curve and receive assistance navigating these new laws by reaching out to an experienced attorney for a free iniital case review to learn more about the latest marijuana laws in your jurisdiction.
+You can stay ahead of the curve and receive assistance navigating these new laws by reaching out to an experienced business law attorney to learn more about the latest marijuana laws in your jurisdiction.